i0brendan0/pokeyttrium-1-12-0/info/EVOLUTIONS.md

     - Evolves into Goldeen with high friendship

 - Sunmola
-    - Evolves into Anchorage ???
+    - Evolves into Anchorage at level 42 with a Steel type Pokemon in the party.
-    - Evolves into Grotess ???
+    - Evolves into Grotess at level 42 with a Dark type Pokemon in the party.

 - Para
     - Evolves into Paras with high friendship